mikejac/node-red-contrib-google-smarthome/README.md

         cd ~/.node-red
         npm install node-red-contrib-google-smarthome

+*Note:* This version outputs a lot of debug messages on the console.
+These messages will be removed or made optional in a later version.

 ## Nodes in this package
+### General information
+1. If `online` is set to `false` for a node, Google SmartHome is not going to be able to control the node.
+It will also show as `offline` in the Google Home app.
+2. The nodes will do their best to convert incoming payload data to the required type.
+You can send a string of e.g. `ON` and it will be converted to `true`.
+3. Topics must be either as stated below or prepended with one or more `/`.
+E.g. `my/topic/on`.
+The nodes only looks for the part after the last `/`, if any.

 #### - Light On/Off (a light that can be swithed on and off only)
 `topic` can be `on`, `online` or `set`.